sambot-app/sambot.github.io/_pages/2_faq.md

 ### I want to delete all Sambot objects that are hosted on my iCloud account
 Go to Settings screen > Manage your Token then toggle on "Clear all iCloud datas" and tap on "Remove registered Token" button.

 ---

+## Share User access & Teams

+### Why received shared link doesn’t open Sambot ?
+This magic link feature is only available in Sambot version >= 2.0 (on both devices)

+---